celoyd/potato/tools/accept-list/README.md

 ## Introduction

-The CID evaluation project was an odd idea that turned out to work well enough to keep.
+The manual CID evaluation was an odd idea that turned out to work well enough to keep.
 If I’d realized I would have to explain it I probably wouldn’t have tried it.
 Now I publish all this in the hope rather than the expectation that others will find it useful.

-Each CID is rated on three dimensions, listed below.
-Each has 5 levels, where 4 is the best.
+Each CID is rated under three rubrics, listed below.
+The scores are 0 for worst possible quality under a given rubric and 4 for best possible.
+The scores are subjective and poorly distributed; they still turned out to be useful.
+(See the last section of this page for some further reflections.)
+There’s also a notes field where I put things I knew I might want to find later.

 This was done mostly by parsing the constituent CID names out of ARD metadata and assembling VRTs that I’d look at in QGIS.
 This had various small problems, such as VRTs not working with multiple projections, so CIDs on UTM boundaries got split.

-## Rubrics (columns)
+## Rubrics (columns or dimensions)

 ### Water